 Course assessment is through regular coursework submissions, in addition to examinations in some areas.

 The entry criteria below shows the qualification range within which the University will make offers.
-Most offers we make are at the top of the range, but we take all aspects of an application into consideration and applicants receive a personalised offer.
-Combinations of qualifications are acceptable and other qualifications not listed here may also be acceptable.
+The University has a Contextual Admissions Policy, therefore, whilst most offers we make are at the top of the range, under the Policy we take certain aspects of an application into consideration and eligible UCAS applicants can receive a personalised offer or have results considered individually when you receive them.
+Here is a link to our Contextual Admissions Policy Statement.

-BCC - CDD to include a relevant subject (this is equivalent to 104-80 UCAS tariff points).
+BCC - CDD (this is equivalent to 104-80 UCAS tariff points).

 Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level (this is equivalent to 104-80 UCAS tariff points).

-BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass in a relevant subject (this is equivalent to 112-80 UCAS tariff points).
+BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass (this is equivalent to 112-80 UCAS tariff points).

-Pass the Access to HE Diploma with 60 credits overall – the credits should equate to between 106-80 UCAS tariff points (examples below)
+Pass the Access to HE Diploma with a minimum of 80 UCAS tariff points

-GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances
+GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent, but consideration is given to individual circumstances

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.